emoacht/Monitorian/README.md

 [Device Instance ID] [Monitor name] [Brightness] B
 ```

 'B' at the end indicates brightness.
-In addition, '*' is added in the case of a selected monitor.
+In addition, '*' will be added in the case of a selected monitor.

-If this app is call with `/get contrast` or `/set contrast`, it will return
+If this app is called with `/get contrast` or `/set contrast`, it will return

 ```
 [Device Instance ID] [Monitor name] [Contrast] C